Cruising Around the Island: Alcatraz Tour

 If going inside the old prison sounds like fun, the walk around the island option is best for you, and you can click here to read about it.
 If you like seeing the rugged island and the exterior views of the prison that can’t be seen when you’re walkiing around on land, the extended cruise will be better and the information on this page will be useful.

-Insiders Tip: Both of the Sausalito ferries cruise close to Alcatraz as they travel between Sausalito and San Francisco.
+Insiders Tip: Both of the Sausalito ferries cruise past Alcatraz as they travel between Sausalito and San Francisco, although they do not stop there.
 This is another option for seeing Alcatraz from the water if you also want to visit Sausalito for lunch.

 The Narrated Cruise Alcatraz Tour

-Blue and Gold Fleet (which also operates one of the Sausalito ferries) offers a voyage around Alcatraz from their San Francisco headquarters at Pier 41 / Pier 39.
+Blue and Gold Fleet (which also operates some of the Sausalito ferries and Tiburon ferries) offers a 90-minute voyage around Alcatraz from their San Francisco headquarters at Pier 41 / Pier 39 in Fisherman’s Wharf.
 They call it “Escape from the Rock” and it goes around the island twice as well as going under the Golden Gate Bridge and back.

-The tour takes 90 minutes and they have a recorded narration thst covers the history of the island and prison in a dramatic “History Channel style” audio program.
-Kids ages 5 to 11 get free plastic 5x binoculars as a souvenir.
+The tour takes 90 minutes and they have a recorded narration thst covers the history of the island and prison in a dramatic “History Channel style” audio program called “Escape from the Rock.”

 Ticket prices for the Escape from the Rock tour are: